 Flok, 5 Stevenson Square, Manchester M1 1DN

-From the front, Rain Bar just looks like your bog-standard boozer but take a little trip round the back and you’re greeted with one of the city’s best sun traps and the perfect place to enjoy an afternoon in the sun with your mates.
+From the front, Rain Bar just looks like your bog-standard boozer but take a little trip around the back and you’re greeted with one of the city’s best sun traps and the perfect place to enjoy an afternoon in the sun with your mates.
 A multi-levelled marvel that goes right down to the canal side, there’s always somewhere to sit here and you’re guaranteed to be in the sun for at least 5 hours a day – even in the winter.

 Rain Bar, 80 Great Bridgewater St, Manchester M1 5JG